hollowdll/hakjdb/docs/kvdbserver.md

 - `KVDB_TLS_PRIVATE_KEY_PATH`: The path to the TLS private key.
 - `KVDB_MAX_CLIENT_CONNECTIONS`: The maximum number of active client connections allowed.
 - `KVDB_LOG_LEVEL`: The log level.
 Can be debug, info, warning, error, or fatal.
+- `KVDB_VERBOSE_LOGS_ENABLED`: Enable verbose logs.
+Verbose logs show more information and details.
+Typically used with debug log level for debugging purposes.

 # Debug mode